wandb/docs/docs/guides/artifacts/explore-and-traverse-an-artifact-graph.md

 ![Getting to the Lineage tab](../../../static/images/artifacts/lineage1.gif)

 ### Navigating the lineage graph
-The lineage graph generates based on the `type` you provide when you create runs and artifacts.

 The artifact or run type you provide is located above its name, with artifacts represented by blue icons and runs represented by green icons.
 The input and output of a run or artifact is depicted in the graph with arrows.